 juley le, founder & creative director

-Growing up in a large Vietnamese family down the bayou introduced Juley to the beauty of living between two worlds.
+Growing up in a large Vietnamese family down the bayou introduced Juley Le to the beauty of living between two worlds.
 An acute observer with a wild imagination, she has a history of approaching ideas and her general life non-linearly.
 The success of Drip Affogato Bar, the first dessert shop of its kind bringing together ice cream and coffee, affirmed she wasn't completely nuts.
 After feeling disconnected with digital content that existed, she set out to create a space that, again, dances between two worlds.
-This time inspired by women who share her rustic American roots with francophile tendencies.
+This time inspired by women who share her life with ease mantra

 On any given day, Juley can be found messing something up in the kitchen, wondering "what ifs" and "why nots", toting a baguette, listening to 90s, country, & hip-hop music, managing her neurosis, or watching cooking shows.
 There's nothing she enjoys more than savoring the simple life with her boys Josh, James Jett, and Jameson.